OnePageCRM/OnePageCRM.github.io/_posts/2014-12-18-mercurial-precommit.md

 category: blog
 author: peter
 date: 2014-12-18 13:24:22
 excerpt: Mercurial precommit hooks let you prevent rouge code getting committed to your repository.
-At OnePageCRM, we use it to stop debugging information
+At OnePageCRM, we use it to stop debugging information reaching our development servers.
 ---

 As our development team has expanded over the last year, debug information has crept into the repository on more than one occasion.